 - Amiqus - for VFX opportunities in the games industry.

 It's important to continually keep your skills and knowledge up to date and be self-motivated.
 Keep in touch with developments through magazines, internet forums, blogs, software documentation, company websites, Youtube and Vimeo, as well as computer graphics community site SIGGRAPH.
-ScreenSkills also offers a professional mentoring scheme to women in the industry with over seven years' experience, helping them to progress into senior roles.
+ScreenSkills runs an in-house mentoring programme and also supports other organisations that are keen to offer mentoring.

 Industry magazines include: